Temporary Home: Critical reception

 Reviews of the song have been mainly positive.
-Billboard gave a positive review saying that "Hope reverberates through the scenarios as each character senses that life on Earth is but a temporary trial....Vocally, she has never sounded more heartfelt and compelling.
+Billboard gave a positive review saying that "Hope reverberates through the scenarios as each character senses that life on Earth is but a temporary trial...
+Vocally, she has never sounded more heartfelt and compelling.
 'Temporary Home' is a powerful song that's stirring but not preachy, and Underwood's performance is sure to resonate strongly with listeners."
 Country Universe gave the track an A− grade saying "It’s not the narrative that powers this song, but the depth and strength of her personal conviction.
-From the inclusion of neglected members of society to the intricate shades of fully [sic]invested emotion to the telling last line –“this is our temporary home”–, the song provides a glimpse at the person behind the artist."
+From the inclusion of neglected members of society to the intricate shades of fully [sic]invested emotion to the telling last line –"this is our temporary home"–, the song provides a glimpse at the person behind the artist."

 Roughstock was also positive in their review saying, "In 'Temporary Home', three characters all take on some interpretation of the title phrase: a literal sense for the foster child bounced from home to home, a struggling young mother in a halfway house, and a spiritual sense for the man on his deathbed.
 What could've easily been a mountain of glurge instead becomes simple and effective."

-Jim Malec of 9513 was less enthusiastic about the song, saying "It’s hard to relate to, or have much sympathy for, people who we know aren’t real.
-As a result, 'Temporary Home' has a very dull emotional affect—we’re sad because hard times are sad, and we’re happy because we hope tomorrow will be better, but we know the whole scenario is constructed to preach a particular point of view.
+Jim Malec of 9513 was less enthusiastic about the song, saying "It's hard to relate to, or have much sympathy for, people who we know aren'5 real.
+As a result, 'Temporary Home' has a very dull emotional affect—we're sad because hard times are sad, and we're happy because we hope tomorrow will be better, but we know the whole scenario is constructed to preach a particular point of view.
 Between the first note and the last, not a single lyric works to reveal something about ourselves or strives to tell us a story—its impact is blunt, hits fast and fades quickly."
 He was positive about Underwood's vocals saying, "Underwood shows off those refined chops on new single 'Temporary Home'; her vocal is beautifully delicate, and the downtempo pace of the song grants a welcome reprieve for her typically bombastic production."